quanser/ACC-Competition-2025/Software_Setup/ACC software Instructions .md

                         L dev/
                         L backup/
 ```
-This development folder will be used to save your work done inside Quanser's Docker container and/or the Isaac ROS development container.
+This development folder will be used to save your work done for the Isaac ROS development container.

 ## Quanser Virtual Environment Container: